AniketMondal/DataAnalysis/README.md

 # DataAnalysis
-Contains cleaning, transformation and exploratory analysis of various data sets using Python Pandas, NumPy, re, random, etc.<br/><br/>
+Contains cleaning, transformation and exploratory analysis of various data sets using Python Pandas, NumPy, datetime, dotenv, re, random, matplotlib, seaborn, etc.<br/><br/>
 Each directory has the actual raw data set, the Jupyter Notebook file (.ipynb) and the exported Excel file having analyzed data in different sheets.<br/><br/>
-This is as a practice of data analysis and fine-tuning my data skills.
+This is as a practice of data analysis and fine-tuning my data skills.</br></br>
+### UPDATE: All projects have been moved out of this repository and they are now individual repositories with prefix ***DA*** followed by the project name.